 “Of course, it was the biggest shock of my life,” she said.
 “I remember crying as my husband, Bob, and I were walking out of the doctor’s office that day.
 But a woman at the reception desk stopped me, and she gave me a hug and told me she was a cancer survivor.
 It just meant so much me, to have that moment of support when I needed it the most.
 I’ll never forget it.”

-Jan's cancer treatment began quickly after that.
+Dr. Blevins referred Jan to Craig Anderson, MD, FACS, a surgeon with Olathe Health Midwest Surgical Associates.
+Her cancer treatment began quickly after that.
 She met her nurse navigator and social worker, who helped her schedule and coordinate her appointments, connected her with support services and answered her questions.
-Craig Anderson, MD, FACS, a surgeon with Olathe Health Midwest Surgical Associates, performed a lumpectomy to remove the cancerous tissue from the breast.
+Dr. Anderson performed a lumpectomy to remove the cancerous tissue from the breast.

 Jan’s cancer team also included radiation oncologist Kelly Rhodes-Stark, MD, and medical oncologist Larry R. Corum, MD.
 In March 2018, she became one of the first patients to be treated in the new Olathe Health Cancer Center.